wymeditor/wymeditor/README.rst

 * jQuery: any version between 1.4.4 and 2.1.x.
   With jQuery 2.x and newer, there is no support for IE8 and older.
+* For IE7 & IE8, ES5 shims are required.
+Tested with `es5-shim`_ and shams.

 Global Pollution
 ================